Skip to main content

 Vitreoretinal Surgery Fellowship

-The Indiana University School of Medicine vitreoretinal surgery fellowship is a two-year clinical fellowship providing a broad training in all aspects of medical and surgical retina.
-This is a newly re-established program with goals to provide a comprehensive training experience in the diagnosis and management of a broad spectrum of vitreoretinal diseases.
+The program provides comprehensive training experience in the diagnosis and management of a broad spectrum of vitreoretinal diseases.
 Fellows will closely work with the faculty in the clinics and operating rooms.
 Fellows will gain experience and develop expertise in the diagnosis of a variety of medical retinal diseases in pediatric and adult populations and will master all aspects of advanced retinal imaging and procedures.

 IU School of Medicine Department of Ophthalmology serves as a tertiary referral center for the state of Indiana, and fellows will gain experience in outpatient retinal procedures.